 Where do the buses from Barcelona leave from and at what time?

 The buses leave from Plaza Catalunya in front of the Hard Rock Cafe.
-The Day Trip leaves at 3:30am and returns at 7pm on the day of Tomatina.
-The Ride with Us trip will leave at 12pm & return to Barcelona at 8pm (ish).
+The Day Trip leaves at 3:30am and leaves from Bunol at 1pm, returning to Barcelona by roughly 7pm on the day of Tomatina.
+The Ride with Us trip will leave at 12pm on the 25th & return at 1pm on the 27th arriving in Barcelona at 7pm (ish).

 Should I bring a change of clothes?